resitaydin/system-OS-projects/README.md

 # system-OS-projects
-System Programming &amp; Operating Systems courses projects
+This repostory consist of the projects from System Programming &amp; Operating Systems courses held in the 3rd grade at GTU.